mikerjohnson27/Movies-Database-API/README.md

 * It's done when the `/api/update-review` route successfully updates a movie when tested using Insomnia.

-* It's done when the `/api/movie/:id` route deletes a route when tested using Insomnia.
+* It's done when the `/api/movie/:id` route deletes a movie when tested using Insomnia.

 ---